arata-yoshiyuki/LS-SAOM/README.md

 * *MySIENA.cpp* is the main file, in which Step 1-3 are implemented.
 * *constant.cpp* is a file in which a set of parameters are given, including a set of constants (e.g., the number of firms) and initial parameters used in estimation.
-* Compiling and linking the two files together, we obtain the object file. *s_script.sh* file describes the compile options in my environment.
+* Compiling and linking the two files together, we obtain the object file.
+File *s_script.sh* describes the compile options in my environment.
 * By executing the object file, we get an estimation output.

 ## 3. Results